Grants for international student wellbeing

 - an event or activity that does not meet the objectives of the grant outlined in the guidelines

-- purchase of equipment for individuals such as a mobile phone or laptop
+- purchase of portable assets such as a mobile phone or laptop

 - commercial or business activities that make a profit